charlottewright/Chromosome_evolution_Lepidoptera_MS/5_sequence_contents/README.md

 [**repeat_distributions**](<https://github.com/charlottewright/Chromosome_evolution_Lepidoptera_MS/tree/main/5_sequence_contents/repeat_distributions>)

 Code and data used to generate Extended Data Figure 5 which contains scatterplots of scaled repeat density for each major class of repeat.
-The TSV containing the repeat density per repeat class per Merian element scaled by the average repeat density of a given species (scaled_repeat_density_per_repeat_class_per_Merian_151223.tsv) was plotted using an R script (plot_repeat_density_per_repeat_class_vs_chr_length_supplementary.R).
+The TSV containing the repeat density per repeat class per Merian element scaled by the average repeat density of a given species (scaled_repeat_density_per_repeat_class_per_Merian_151223.tsv) was generated from a TSV (combined_repeat_density_per_family_per_chr.tsv) and plotted using an R script (plot_repeat_density_per_repeat_class_vs_chr_length_supplementary.R).